Cirkit Designer Logo

 Introduction

 The RelayModuleI2C is a versatile electronic component designed to control high-voltage devices using low-voltage signals.
-It features an integrated I2C interface, enabling seamless communication with microcontrollers such as Arduino, Raspberry Pi, and other platforms.
-This module is ideal for applications requiring remote control of electrical devices, such as home automation, industrial equipment, and robotics.
+It features an I2C interface, enabling seamless communication with microcontrollers such as Arduino, Raspberry Pi, and other platforms.
+This module typically includes multiple relays, each of which can be activated individually, making it ideal for applications requiring the switching of electrical loads.

 Explore Projects Built with RelayModuleI2C